NightShade256/Cobalt/README.md

 ## Note

-The `Makefile` is adapted from the [GB Boilerplate](https://github.com/ISSOtm/gb-boilerplate/) repository, which is under the MIT license.
+The `Makefile` (with `project.mk`) is adapted from the [GB Boilerplate](https://github.com/ISSOtm/gb-boilerplate/) repository, which is licensed under the Zlib license.
 A copy of the license may be found in the `README/` subdirectory.

 ## License